joshuayyoung/Project-One-Elk-Configuration/README.md

 - Update the _____ file to include...
 - Run the playbook, and navigate to ____ to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
+Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
+- Which file is the playbook?
+Where do you copy it?
+-
 - _Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
 - _Which URL do you navigate to in order to check that the ELK server is running?